Types of cheese: Hard cheese

-Some cheeses are categorized by the source of the milk used to produce them or by the added fat content of the milk from which they are produced.
-While most of the world's commercially available cheese is made from cow's milk, many parts of the world also produce cheese from goats and sheep.
-Examples include Roquefort (produced in France) and Pecorino (produced in Italy) from ewe's milk.
-One farm in Sweden also produces cheese from moose's milk.
-Sometimes cheeses marketed under the same name are made from milk of different species—feta cheeses, for example, are made from sheep's milk in Greece.
-Pule cheese are made from Balkan donkey milk and goat's milk (produced in Serbia).

-Double cream cheeses are soft cheeses of cows' milk enriched with cream so that their fat in dry matter (FDM or FiDM) content is 60–75%; triple cream cheeses are enriched to at least 75%.
+Hard cheeses are packed tightly into forms (usually wheels) and aged for months or years until their moisture content is significantly less than half of their weight, leading to a firm and granular texture.
+Most of the whey is removed before pressing the curd.

+Hard cheeses are often consumed in grated form, and include Grana Padano, Parmesan or pecorino.
+The flavor of hard cheeses is often perceived to be richer.

+The moisture content of hard cheeses is between 25–45% of its dry weight.

 Mold

-There are three main categories of cheese in which the presence of mold is an important feature: soft-ripened cheeses, washed-rind cheeses and blue cheeses.
+There are three main categories of cheese in which the presence of mold is an important feature: soft-ripened cheeses, washed-rind cheeses, and blue cheeses.

 Soft-ripened

 Soft-ripened cheeses begin firm and rather chalky in texture, but are aged from the exterior inwards by exposing them to mold.
-The mold may be a velvety bloom of P. camemberti that forms a flexible white crust and contributes to the smooth, runny, or gooey textures and more intense flavours of these aged cheeses.
+The mold may be a velvety bloom of P. camemberti that forms a flexible white crust and contributes to the smooth, runny or gooey textures and more intense flavors of these aged cheeses.

 Brie and Camembert, the most famous of these cheeses, are made by allowing white mold to grow on the outside of a soft cheese for a few days or weeks.
-Goat's milk cheeses are often treated in a similar manner, sometimes with white molds (Chèvre-Boîte) and sometimes with blue.

 Washed-rind

 Washed-rind cheeses are soft in character and ripen inwards like those with white molds; however, they are treated differently.
-Washed-rind cheeses are periodically cured in a solution of saltwater brine or mold-bearing agents that may include beer, wine, brandy and spices, making their surfaces amenable to a class of bacteria (Brevibacterium linens, the reddish-orange smear bacteria) that impart pungent odors and distinctive flavours and produce a firm, flavourful rind around the cheese.
-Washed-rind cheeses can be soft (Limburger), semi-hard, or hard (Appenzeller).
-The same bacteria can also have some effect on cheeses that are simply ripened in humid conditions, like Camembert.
+Washed-rind cheeses are periodically cured in a solution of saltwater brine or mold-bearing agents that may include beer, wine, brandy, and spices, making their surfaces amenable to a class of bacteria (Brevibacterium linens, the reddish-orange smear bacteria) that impart pungent odors and distinctive flavors and produce a firm, flavorful rind around the cheese.
+Washed-rind cheeses can be soft (Limburger), semi-hard or hard (Appenzeller).
+The same bacteria can also have some effect on cheeses that are simply ripened in humid conditions, such as Camembert.
 The process requires regular washings, particularly in the early stages of production, making it quite labor-intensive compared to other methods of cheese production.